 Trade tension casts shadow over flow of Chinese students

+Chinese students faced rising visa refuslas and limits on study fields

+Number of new interntional students in the U.S. has declined

 When the new semester is around the corner, Chinese students and scholars seeking to study in the U.S. may find it is harder than before to obtain a U.S. visa.